 \begin{proof}[Proof of \Cref{thm:sufficient}] Let $C \in \mathscr{C}_{\boldsymbol\varepsilon,\gamma}$, so there is a spurious $(\boldsymbol\varepsilon,\gamma)$-AFAC pair $(Y,\lambda)$.
 By \Cref{thm:firstpart}, we must have $\sigma_p(Y)\!>\!\gamma/\|\mathcal{A}\|$.
 Let $S := S(\lambda)$, and note that $\|S\, Y\| \!\leq\! \varepsilon_1 \!=\! \gamma\, \delta/\|\mathcal{A}\| $ by~\eqref{eq:conditionfirst}.
 Then

 and hence $ C \,=\, S(\lambda) \!+\! \mathcal{A}^*(\lambda) \,\in\, \tube_\delta( \SS^n_{n-p}) \!+\! \mathcal{A}^*(B_\lambda). $ \end{proof}

 By \Cref{thm:sufficient}, the set of ``bad'' cost matrices $\mathscr{C}_{\boldsymbol\varepsilon,\gamma}$ is contained in a tube around a variety.
 To prove \Cref{thm:main}, we need an upper bound on the probability mass of this tube.
 The computation of integrals over tubes has a long history in differential geometry~\cite{Gray2012}.
-Effective bounds for these integrals were shown in~\cite{Burgisser2008,Lotz2015}; they were used for smooth analysis in the first reference.
-The following bound follows from~\cite{Lotz2015}.
+Effective bounds for these integrals were shown in~\cite{Burgisser2008,Lotz2015,Basu2021}; they were used for smooth analysis in the first reference.
+We will use the following recent bound.

-\begin{theorem} Let $V\subset\RR^k$ be a real variety of codimension~$c$ defined by polynomials of degree at most~$D$.
+\begin{theorem}[{\cite[Thm.1.1]{Basu2021}}] Let $V\subset\RR^k$ be a real variety of codimension~$c$ defined by polynomials of degree at most~$D$.
 Let $x$ be uniformly distributed on the Euclidean ball $\ball{\bar x}{\sigma}\subset \RR^k$.
 Then